Obama rounds up campaign cash in Chicago, Atlanta

 Nearly $40 million of that has been spent by Restore Our Future, the Super PAC that supports Romney and has spent much of its money on television and radio ads attacking Romney's chief rivals, former U.S. Senator Rick Santorum and former U.S. House of Representatives Speaker Newt Gingrich.

-Santorum's strict positions on social issues like abortion and gay rights have endeared him to conservatives, but might not play as well in Illinois as they did in conservative Southern states like Mississippi and Alabama, which he won this week.
+Santorum's strict positions on social issues such as abortion and gay rights have endeared him to conservatives, but might not play as well in Illinois as they did in conservative Southern states such as Mississippi and Alabama, which Santorum won this week.

 Republican PACs are "in the midst of a very contentious Republican primary, and Romney's donors, Gingrich's donors, Santorum's donors, are motivated by the fear that their candidate may well lose," said Priorities USA's Bill Burton.
 "Democrats are waking up to the fact that Super PACs will have a very big role in this election," Burton said.
 "If Democrats who want to see the president get re-elected don't ramp up the numbers even more, we will be outpaced in the fall by Republicans.
 The Super PACs are just getting warmed up."

-(Additional reporting by Alina Selyukh and Alexander Cohen in Washington; editing by David Lindsey and Todd Eastham)
+(Additional reporting by Alina Selyukh and Alexander Cohen in Washington; Editing by David Lindsey and Peter Cooney)

 PARKER, Colo.
 Sarah Formato cuddled the whiny 3-year-old on her lap and cast her thoughts back to 2008, when she had voted for Barack Obama.